apache/arrow-site/_posts/2020-04-xx-introducing-arrow-c-data-interface.md

 The C Data Interface passes Arrow buffers through memory pointers.
 So, by construction, it allows you to share data from one runtime to another without copying it.
-Since the data is supposed to be in standard [Arrow in-memory format](https://arrow.apache.org/docs/format/Columnar.html), its layout is well-defined and unambiguous.
+Since the data is in standard [Arrow in-memory format](https://arrow.apache.org/docs/format/Columnar.html), its layout is well-defined and unambiguous.